John Philip Morier: Works

 Morier published Memoir of a Campaign with the Ottoman Army in Egypt from February to July 1800 (London, 1801).

-Family
+Personal life

-Morier married, on 3 December 1814, Horatia Maria Frances (who survived him only six days), eldest daughter of Lord Hugh Seymour, youngest son of Francis Seymour-Conway, 1st Marquess of Hertford.
+On 3 December 1814 Morier was married to Horatia Maria Frances Seymour (c.
+1796–1853), eldest daughter of Lord Hugh Seymour (the youngest son of the 1st Marquess of Hertford) and Lady Anne Horatia Waldegrave (a daughter of the 2nd Earl Waldegrave).
 They had seven daughters, of whom: